Updates to submission guidelines

 Please use the appropriate URL and/or DOI for the article.
 Articles disseminated via SpringerLink are indexed, abstracted and referenced by many abstracting and information services, bibliographic networks, subscription agencies, library networks, and consortia.

-The author warrants that this contribution is original and that he/she has full power to make this grant.
+The author warrants that this contribution is original and that he/she has full power to make this license.
 The author signs for and accepts responsibility for releasing this material on behalf of any and all co-authors.

 After submission of the agreement signed by the corresponding author (after acceptance), changes of authorship or in the order of the authors listed will not be accepted by Springer.